This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 More research on traditionally gendered relationship dynamics — and the links to relationship violence — is also needed.
 For instance, some male behavior may stem from an attempt to emulate other males who they believe (not always accurately, as data show) are confident and "in charge."
 Further, nearly one in five adolescent girls reports having sex with a partner three or more years older.
 These girls are at increased risk of acquiring a sexually transmitted disease because they are less likely to use a condom — possibly a result of unequal power dynamics in these relationships.
 This power imbalance might also increase their risk for violent victimization by older partners.

-And finally, research on the extent to which teens involved in abusive relationships become involved in adult abusive relationships — whether as victims or perpetrators — is sorely needed.
+And finally, research on the extent to which teens involved in abusive relationships become involved in adult abusive relationships — whether as victims or those committing the violence — is sorely needed.
 Many delinquent youth, for example, have a well-documented path of illegal behavior; this behavior peaks in adolescence and dramatically declines in early adulthood.
 A similar look at aggressive adolescent romantic relationships may help us better understand the possible progression from teen dating violence to adult intimate partner violence.

 [note 1] Eaton, D.K., K.S.
 Davis, L. Barrios, N.D.
 Brenner, and R.K.
 Noonan, "Associations of Dating Violence Victimization with Lifetime Participation, Co-Occurrence, and Early Initiation of Risk Behaviors Among U.S. High School Students," Journal of Interpersonal Violence 22 (2007): 585-602; Halpern, C.T., S.G.
 Oslak, M.L.
 Young, M.W.
 Waller, S.L.
 Martin, and L.L.
 Kupper, "Partner Violence Among Adolescents in Opposite-Sex Romantic Relationships: Findings From the National Longitudinal Study of Adolescent Health," American Journal of Public Health 91 (2001): 1679-1685; and Halpern, C.T., M.L.
 Young, M.W.
 Waller, S.L.
 Martin, and L.L.
 Kupper, "Prevalence of Partner Violence in Same-Sex Romantic Relationships in a National Sample of Adolescents," Journal of Adolescent Health 35 (2004): 124-131.